naveenlalam/naveenlalam.github.io/README.md

-# Welcome to GitHub Pages
+# Welcome to GitHub Pages <h1>

-## This is Naveen, a student of M.S.
-Applied Computer Science in Grand Valley State University
+# This is Naveen, a student of M.S.
+Applied Computer Science in Grand Valley State University. <h2>

-# Interests
+# Interests <h2>
-## Travel is a passion for me, Apart from visiting the US I visited six countries in Asia Pacific region.
+## Travel is a passion for me, Apart from visiting the US I visited six countries in Asia Pacific region. <h3>
-## Europe is next in my travel bucket and I very much exicited and look forward for the trip.
+## Europe is next in my travel bucket and I very much exicited and look forward for the trip. <h3>

 ## Experience
 ### Worked as a Software Engineer in Franklin Templeton Investments an Investment Management Company.